bernikr/ownhaystack/README.md

        (Multiple lines are only needed if you are using rotating keys on the device.)
     3. The filename of the file will be used as the mqtt topic and name of the tag.
 E.g., `flipper.priv_keys` will result in its position reports to be posted to `owntracks/haystack/flipper`
-4. Start the container in interactive mode with `docker-compose run --rm haystack`
+4. Start the container in interactive mode with `docker compose run --rm haystack`
 5. Enter your 2FA code when you are asked for it
 6. Once you have sucessfully authenticated the 2FA, a `auth.json` file is created and you should be able to start the container normally